May 10, 2024 |

 5. Cost

-Hence, there is no single "better" option.
-Unpolished rice is great if your priority is nutrition and fibre, with a lower glycemic index for sugar management.
-Polished rice has a longer shelf life, milder flavour, and faster cooking time, making it suitable for individuals with sensitive digestive systems.
+Hence, there is no single "better" option between polished rice and unpolished rice.
+Unpolished rice or brown rice is great if your priority is nutrition and fibre, with a lower glycemic index for sugar management.
+Single polished rice has a longer shelf life, milder flavour, and faster cooking time, making it suitable for individuals with sensitive digestive systems.

 Conclusion

-While polished rice offers a smooth texture, longer shelf life, and affordability, it lacks the valuable nutrients found in the bran layers.
+While the polishing of rice gives it a smooth texture, longer shelf life, and affordability, it lacks the valuable nutrients found in the bran layers.
 Brown rice, the unpolished alternative, boasts a higher fibre and vitamin content for those prioritizing nutrition.

 Ultimately, the choice between polished and unpolished rice depends on individual needs and preferences.